allure-framework/allure-js/packages/allure-playwright/README.md

 import { allure } from "allure-playwright";

 test("basic test", async ({ page }, testInfo) => {
-  allure.addParameter("parameterName", "parameterValue");
+  allure.parameter("parameterName", "parameterValue");
 });
 ```

-Also addParameter takes an third optional parameter with the hidden and excluded options:
+Also parameter takes an third optional parameter with the hidden and excluded options:
 `hidden: true` - hides parameter from the report
 `excluded: true` - excludes parameter from the history